jenschlot/IBM-Bluemix-DevOps-Documentation/tutorials/jazzweb/index.md

 ![Configuring the Builder][8]

 On the right side of the screen, click **add a stage**.
-Because DevOps Services integrates with Bluemix and this sample is a simple project, the default information is sufficient to deploy the project.
+Because Bluemix DevOps Services integrates with Bluemix and this sample is a simple project, the default information is sufficient to deploy the project.

 Make sure that the project has a unique path by editing the first line of the Bluemix script: add the `-n` flag followed by a unique host name.
 A complete version of the command might look like this example: